IITDBGroup/2021_pbds_reproducibility/README.md

 ## Raw results and plot scripts

-We include the raw experimental results and scripts for plotting them in folder
+We include the raw experimental results and scripts for plotting here:

 path: `results`